Promoting

 Research

-Through data analysis, we developed an initial understanding of users' content creation behaviour, focusing the types of events and details
+Through data analysis, I developed an initial understanding of users' in-app event creation and discovery behavior.

 Process